da314jones/deezer_rhythm_run/README.md

     - **Settings Component**: If you want to provide settings like difficulty levels, this component will handle that.
     - **Instructions Component**: A modal or separate screen that provides instructions on how to play the game.

-Given the above components, you'd structure your React app to have parent-child relationships where necessary.
-For instance, the GameBoard might be a parent component that contains Disc, ScoreDisplay, and TimerDisplay as child components.

-Remember, the beauty of React is its component-based architecture, allowing you to break down your UI into reusable and manageable pieces.
-This list provides a starting point, but as you develop the game, you might find the need to further break down components or add new ones based on your design and functionality needs.